aragon/aragon-id/README.md

 The `DeedHolder` acts as a holding repository for deeds (created by the auction registrar for each registration).
 Once transferred, deeds, and their corresponding ENS domains, are locked to the `DeedHolder` until the original registrar is replaced.
-This prevents the domain owner from being able to both control the ENS domain directly, as well as disabling the ability to call the registrar's `finalizeAuction()` to re-gain full control of the domain.
+This prevents the domain owner from being able to both control the ENS domain directly, as well as disabling their ability to call the registrar's `finalizeAuction()` or `transfer()` to re-gain full control of the domain.

+Given that the migration process to the new registrar is unknown at this time and may require multiple operations, ownership of the deed will need to be transferred to a contract whose logic is similarly unknown.
+This new owner in charge of the migration should be decided by a governance mechanism, such as a community multisig.
+Once the migration is complete, the deed should again be locked to ensure that the domain cannot be tampered with.

 Functions:
     - `claim(bytes32 node)`: Re-claim the deed from the `DeedHolder` when the original registrar has been replaced by a new registrar
     - `owner(bytes32 node) returns(address)`: Returns the current owner of the deed
-    - `transfer(bytes32 node, address newOwner)`: Transfer ownership of the deed
+    - `transfer(bytes32 node, address newOwner)`: Transfer ownership of the deed (once the deed becomes claimable)

 #### DelegatingDeedHolder (is DeedHolder)